icyphy/ptII/org/hlacerti/demo/f14HLAr74766/README.txt

 README of the F14 HLA PRISE demo

 -- Author: Gilles Lasnier - ISAE SUPAERO - gilles.lasnier@gmail.com
-           Janette Cadoso - ISAE SUPAERO - cardoso@isae.fr (updated on May, 9,2016.)
+           Janette Cadoso - ISAE SUPAERO - cardoso@isae.fr (updated on May, 9,2016;
+	   July,25,2017)

 -- $Id$

 DOCUMENTATION:

+ - This Demo works from revision 74766 to the current revision 76434 on July, 25, 2017.
  - This folder contains the F14 HLA PRISE demo.
-This demo is based on the one provided by MATLAB.
+This demo is based on the centralized PtolemyII simulation (see ./initial-centralized-f14/ f14_initial.xml based on a MATLAB demo f14).
    This demo shows how we can execute distributed and hardware-in-the-loop simulation using PtolemyII and the PRISE platform based on HLA/CERTI.
 The co-simulation framework PtolemyII - HLA/CERTI is used for this demo.